Dance-Engineer/deptrac-awesome/README.md

 ```

 ### DependenciesCommand
 Shows you all dependencies of your layer.
-You can optionally specify a target layer:
+You can optionally specify a target layer to get only dependencies from one to the other:
 ```shell
 deptrac.php dependencies <layer> <?target layer>
 ```